scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 Motivation
 ==========
-The CAF has many practical applications, the more traditional being the aforementioned radar and sonar type systems.
-Another common use case is in image processing.
+The CAF has many practical applications, the more traditional being the aforementioned radar and sonar type systems, with a similar use case in image processing.
 In image processing, cross-correlations are used to determine similarity between images, and dot products are used as a means of filtering.
 This helped in my understanding of the use of the dot product in cross-correlations which is the basis of this project.